 I also offer a First World War Soldier Research Service.

 The 1914 Star was awarded to members of the British and Indian Expeditionary Forces, who served in France and Belgium between 5 August 1914 and 22 November 1914.
-This medal is often called the Mons Star after the famous battle in August 1914, though the vast majority of those who qualified for the medal took no part in the battle.
+This medal is often called the Mons Star after the famous battle which took place on 23 August 1914, though the vast majority of those who qualified for the medal took no part in the battle.
 Due to its brief award criteria, it is the most useful medal when researching a soldier’s service.
 The medal was impressed on the reverse with the rank held when the recipient first entered a theatre of war.
 Once a soldier qualified for the 1914 Star, they also automatically qualified for the British War Medal and Victory Medal.

 The 1914-15 Star was awarded to those who served in a theatre of war between 5 August 1914 and 31 December 1915 and did not qualify for the 1914 Star.
 A wide variety of different theatres of war qualified a soldier for this medal, ranging from the Siege of Tsingtau in China to service in East Africa and Gallipoli.
 Like the 1914 Star, the medal was impressed with the rank of a recipient when they first entered a theatre of war.
 The 1914-15 Star could never be awarded on its own and a recipient would automatically qualify for the British War Medal and Victory Medal.